overtone1000/uDAQC/Documentation/Development To-Do.md

 * Need to be able to export all data or a subset of data to a CSV file.
 * Need to implement data streaming and history updates.
 * Need to keep WebSocket connection alive.
+* Window resize works okay with `setTree()` but isn't perfect.
+Probably conflicting with resize of jstree container.
 * Mutable chart height.
 Right now it's set statically in the `IO_Value.createDashboard()` function.
 * Chart grouping
 * Handle epochs